Babylon's Fall: Reception

-Babylon's Fall received "generally unfavorable" reviews according to review aggregator Metacritic.
+Babylon's Fall received "generally unfavorable" reviews according to review aggregator website Metacritic.
 Metacritic listed Babylon's Fall as the third-worst game of 2022.

 Destructoid liked the combat, praising the "coffin combos" and "slick" dodges, but felt the actual structure of the game was boring; "most of the challenges are the same hallways, remixed, and the same enemies, slightly tweaked".
 Rock Paper Shotgun disliked the progression of the game, writing that it was needlessly confusing; "You rush through corridors and into progressively harder arenas...
 Occasionally there are yellow orbs to collect on your way, although I haven't been told what these do.
-Beat an arena and the game will give you a rank, like Stone or Bronze or Pure Platinum, which also nets you... nothing?".
+Beat an arena and the game will give you a rank, like Stone or Bronze or Pure Platinum, which also nets you... nothing?"

+Sales

-On Steam, the game has an all-time high of 1,166 concurrent players, which fell to just one player in May 2022.
-In Japan, the physical PlayStation 4 version of Babylon’s Fall sold 2,885 copies within its first week of release, making it the twenty-fourth bestselling retail game of the week in the country.
-The PlayStation 5 version sold 2,224 copies in the country during the same week, making it the twenty-seventh bestselling Japan retail game throughout the week.
+On Steam, Babylon's Fall had an all-time high of 1,188 concurrent players on March 4, 2022, which fell to just one player in May 2022.

+In Japan, the PlayStation 4 physical version sold 2,885 units within its first week of release, making it the twenty-fourth best-selling retail game of the week in the country.
+The PlayStation 5 physical version sold 2,224 units in the country during the same week, making it the twenty-seventh best-selling retail game of the week in the country.